gandhi56/gandhi56.github.io/md/econ102/lec1.md

     * $$ PPP-adjusted GDP = nominal_dollars_A \times [ 1 / (1 - price-level adjustment_A) ] $$

     * price level adjustment is the percentage difference in purchasing power between the two countries

+* Education, health and technological developments
+  * education: one of the most important ways that a country an increase its human capital is by ensuring that high-quality public education is freely available to all children
+  * health: workers who are in good health will be more productive
+  * technological improvements: helps countries improve the productivity of existing inputs
+* Good government, property  rights and economic openness
+  * enforcable laws and effective public services are critical
+  * government stability
+* The juggling act
+  * trade-offs between different ways of promoting growth through public policy
+    * many governments cannot pay for all of the factors that promote growth at once
+    * the poorer the country, the harder the trade-off
+    * this poverty trap is one of the main justifications for foreign aid that provides loans or funding for investment and development
+    * there are trade-offs associated with economic growth and natural resource sacrifices

+**--------------------------------------- cut-off for midterm -----------------------------------------------------------------------**

+### Chapter 10 Unemployment and the demand for labor
+* How do we measure labor market?
+* Why people are not working?
+* Defining and measuring unemployment
+  * unemployment is a situation where someone wants to work but cannot find a job in the current market
+    * people who do nnot have jobs and are not interested in obtaining one are *not* counted as unemployed
+  * Statistics Canada defines unemployment as people who
+    1. did not work at all in the previous week
+    2. were available to work if they had been offered a job
+    3. were making efforts to look for a job

+* Measuring unemployment
+  * the labour force refers to the people who are in the working-age population and are either employed or unemployed
+  * the unemployment rate is the number of employed people divided by the number of people in the labour force: unemployment rate = #unemployed / labour force x 100% where labour force = number of employed and unemployed
+  * labor-force participation rate (LFPR) determines the state of the economy is also understood by looking at the *labor-force participation rate*
+    LFPR = (labor force / working-age-population) x 100%
+  * LFP incdicates what fraction of the population wants to be working, regardless of whether or not they actually have a job
+    * it is common for the LFPR to fall during a recession